wolfganghuse/KarbonObjectsBootcamp/KarbonObjectBootcamp/KarbonObjectBootcamp.rst

 -  Click on Object Stores on the Top / Click on your cluster

--  Write down somewhere the Object Public IP assigned from the Existing Object Store, we will need it for the nextcloud configuration.
+-  Write down somewhere one Object Public IP assigned from the Existing Object Store, we will need it for the nextcloud configuration.

 -  Click on Create Bucket